moe-serifu-circle/moe-serifu-agent/python/sphinx/configuration.md

 # Configuration File

-The configuration file is the easiest way to begin configuring the MSA to your liking.
+The configuration file is the easiest way to begin configuring MSA to your liking.
 The configuration file os a JSON file.
 JSON stands for JavaScript Object Notation, and is a common way of storing structured data.
 As tutorials on how to write JSOn are easily found, we will avoid going into specifics with how json works here.
 The most you need to know is that JSON is a series of key -> value associations.